Gro-Tsen/twitter-json/README.md

 assume Chrome has something similar, I don't know, I don't use it):

-* open a new tab, open the Firefox dev tools (ctrl-shift-K), select the “network” tab, enter “`adaptive`” in the filter bar at top (the one with a funnel icon), then (in the tab for which the dev tools have been opened), go to the URL of a Twitter search, e.g., [`https://twitter.com/search?q=from%3A%40gro_tsen+include%3Anativeretweets&src=typed_query&f=live`](https://twitter.com/search?q=from%3A%40gro_tsen+include%3Anativeretweets&src=typed_query&f=live) to search for tweets by user `@gro_tsen`, and scroll down as far as
+* open a new tab, open the Firefox dev tools (ctrl-shift-K), select the “network” tab, enter “`graphql`” in the filter bar at top (the one with a funnel icon), then (in the tab for which the dev tools have been opened), go to the URL of a Twitter search, e.g., [`https://twitter.com/search?q=from%3A%40gro_tsen+include%3Anativeretweets&src=typed_query&f=live`](https://twitter.com/search?q=from%3A%40gro_tsen+include%3Anativeretweets&src=typed_query&f=live) to search for tweets by user `@gro_tsen`, and scroll down as far as
-  desired: this should accumulate a number of requests to `adaptive.json` in the network tab;
+  desired: this should accumulate a number of requests to `SearchTimeline` in the network tab;

 * click on the gear (⚙︎) icon at the top right and choose “Save All As HAR” from the menu, and save as a `.har` file somewhere (note that